LibreCAD/docs/intro/install.rst

 Mac OS/X
 --------

-OS/X installers for OS/X 10.9 is available at http://sourceforge.net/projects/librecad/files/OSX/
+OS/X installers for OS/X 10.9 are available at `SourceForge <http://sourceforge.net/projects/librecad/files/OSX/>`_.

-For other versions of OS/X, please follow instructions to build LibreCAD from source code: LibreCAD_Installation_from_Source#Building_LibreCAD-2.0_on_OS.2FX
+For other versions of OS/X, please follow instructions to build LibreCAD from source code (see appendix XXX)

 .. note::
     If you an OS/X developer, please help us to improve DMG installers and MacPorts LibreCAD package.